Create and Manage Content Filtering Profiles

 Use the Create Content Filtering Profiles page to configure content filtering profiles.
 Content filtering blocks or permits certain types of traffic based on the MIME type, file extension, and protocol command.
 The content filter controls file transfers across the device by checking traffic against configured filter lists.
-Table 1 displays the types of content filters that you can configure as part of a content filtering profile.
+The following table describes the types of content filters that you can configure as part of a content filtering profile.

 The content filtering profile evaluates traffic before all other content security profiles.
 Therefore, if traffic meets criteria configured in the content filter, the content filter acts first upon this traffic.